-- 8. Systems Analysis - 5.
+- 4. Scenario Description.
+This entry provides a brief description of the scenario. - 5.
 Hazard Mitigation Features.
 This entry briefly summarizes the hazard mitigation features that are present in the location.
-Table 8-4 provides a list of typical mitigation features for different types of hazards.
+Table 3-15 provides a list of typical mitigation features for different types of hazards.
 The scenario tables generally summarize only automatic detection, automatic suppression, and passive mitigation features.
 Possible manual mitigation features are not generally listed in these tables.
-Thus, Table 8-3 notes that the switchgear room contains fire detectors, but it does not identify the availability of manual fire suppression equipment.
-The effectiveness of these mitigation features is not evaluated quantitatively during the initial scenario screening process.
-More information may be provided about mitigation features for scenarios that require detailed guantitative analyses of hazard initiation, growth, propagation, detection, and mitigation. - 6.
+Thus, Table 3-14 notes that the switchgear room contains fire detectors, but it does not identify the availability of manual fire suppression The effectiveness of these equipment. mitigation features is not evaluated quantitatively during the initial scenario screening process.
+More information may be provided about mitigation features for scenarios that require detailed quantitative analyses of hazard initiation, growth, propagation, detection, and mitigation. - 6.
 Scenario Frequency.
 This entry lists the mean annual frequency at which the hazard is expected to occur.
 This frequency is equivalent to the initiating event frequency for the hazard scenario.
 It is the total frequency for any hazard type being evaluated, regardless of the hazard severity.
-Thus, Table 8-3 indicates that the mean frequency for switchgear room fires of any reportable size is approximately 3.96 x 10-3 fire per room-year, i.e., one fire is expected to occur in Room E-0251 every 253 years.
-Although this factor is listed in Table 8-3, the hazard occurrence frequency is actually assessed during the second phase of the internal plant hazard analysis.
-The frequency assessment process is described in Chapters 12 and 13. - 7.
-PRA Equipment within the Area.
-This entry lists all PRA equipment in the location.
-This list is derived from the spatial interactions equipment location databases developed in Activity 2 of the analysis.
-This entry also identifies the PRA event tree top event for each component, and it briefly summarizes the functional impacts assumed to occur if the equipment is damaged by the hazard.
+Thus.
+Table 3-14 indicates that the mean frequency for switchgear room fires of any reportable size is approximately 3.96 x 10-3 fire per room-year, i.e., one fire is expected to occur in Room E-0251 every 253 years.
+Although this factor is listed in Table 3-14, the hazard occurrence frequency is actually assessed during the second phase of the internal plant hazard analysis.
+The frequency assessment process is described in Sections 3.6 and 3.7.